 NHS UK advises:

-• Comforting: holding or cuddle your baby when they’re crying a lot and gently rocking your baby over your shoulder
+• Comforting: holding or cuddle your baby when they’re crying a lot and gently rock your baby over your shoulder.

-• Medications: While there is no evidence that medications are guaranteed to work for your baby, some parents have found anti-colic drops and herbal and probiotic supplements helpful.
+• Medications: while there is no evidence that medications are guaranteed to work for your baby, some parents have found anti-colic drops and herbal and probiotic supplements helpful.
 Get advice from your GP or pharmacist about the best one for your baby.
 Baby massage comes recommended, as does feeding your baby as upright as possible to prevent trapped wind.

 For more information about colic, visit